-- 1. The WDE should review its existing policy documents and associated training using industry standards on test security. - 2.
-The policy documents and training must include clear policies, protocols, and guidelines to comprehensively address test security in all aspects of testing including at least the following areas: - Professional development, - Prevention of test security breaches, - Detection of test security breaches (including balancing protection for whistleblowers and minimizing the impact of malicious allegations), - Investigating potential security breaches, - Protocols for evaluating evidence to make conclusions, - Protocols for appeals of conclusions, and - Follow-up activities to a substantiated or suspected security breach. - 3.
-The WDE's test administration vendor must assist with test security to supplement agency capacity in each of the areas listed in the previous recommendation.
+- 1. The Department of Education should review its existing policy documents and associated training using industry standards on test security. - 2.
+The policy document and training must include clear policies, protocols, and guidelines to comprehensively address test security in all aspects of testing including at least the following areas: - Professional development - Prevention of test security breaches - Detection of test security breaches (including balancing protection for whistleblowers and minimizing the impact of malicious allegations) - Investigating potential security breaches - Protocols for evaluating evidence to make conclusions - Protocols for appeals of conclusions - Follow-up activities to a substantiated or suspected security breach - 3.
+The Department of Education's test administration vendor must assist with test security to supplement agency capacity in each of the areas listed in the previous recommendation. - 4.
+The Department of Education's test administration vendor must document its own security procedures throughout its processes.